19272/python-chessgame/README.md

 Java HotSpot(TM) 64-Bit Server VM (build 25.92-b14, mixed mode)
 ```

-http://processing.org/download and selecting the Mac, Windows, or Linux version, depending on what machine you have.
-Installation on each machine is straightforward
+You'll also need to obtain the standalone version of Processing.py.
+To do so, follow [this link](http://processing.org/download) and select the Mac, Windows, or Linux version, depending on what machine you have.